LucianaMarques/soft_timer/README.md

 3. soft_timer.c
 4. main.c

 The first two files were provided by the company and not modified by the candidate.
 The second two were used for implementation and testing.
 There is also a Makefile provided, created by the candidate.
+The c library files "inttypes.h", "time.h" and "math.h" were found on the system's directory '/usr/include/'.

 Instructions